wp-plugins/dynamic-widgets/readme.txt

 * Bugfix for Warning: Declaration of DW_CustomPost::registerOption() should be compatible with DWModule::registerOption($dwoption)
 * Bugfix for WPML category fails to follow the rules with the help and financial support by [Advancis](http://advancis.net/).
 * Changed the taxonomy terms tree to use 'lazy loading' by request of Rick Anderson from [Build Your Own Business Website](http://www.byobwebsite.com/) who made a financial contribution to make this possible.
 * Moved minimum PHP version up to 5.2.7 because of a PHP bug in lower versions not exposing all class properties while in the right scope.
-Thanks Sébastien for finding out!
+Thanks Sï¿½bastien for finding out!

 = Version 1.5.4 =